aubreeabril/guided-module-one-final-project-dc-web-071618/README.md

 ## Future Features

-  **Stray Pet Placement** is a work-in-progress with an every-growing set of features.
+  **Stray Pet Placement** is a work in progress with an every-growing set of features.
 Currently planned expansions include:

+    1. Adjust flow of program so no command exits the program without the user selecting an exit command.
-    1. Tracking facility capacities
+    2. Tracking facility capacities
-    2. Monitoring and recording animal disposition
+    3. Monitoring and recording animal disposition
-    3. Expanding the variety of species assignments that can be made
+    4. Expanding the variety of species assignments that can be made
-    4. The ability to leave comments regarding individual animals
+    5. The ability to leave comments regarding individual animals

 ## How to use it

   Once inside the **Command Line Interface**, follow the on-screen instructions to interact with the database.
-Generally, pressing 0 from most menus will exit the system and retun you to the terminal.
+Generally, pressing 0 from most menus will exit the system and return you to the terminal.

   Feel free to create, read, update, or delete the rows in the database.
 If you wish to restore to the initial seed data, delete the file *db/development.db* and enter both `rake db:migrate` and `rake db:seed` into your terminal.